MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-conducting-a-sales-campaign.md

      Choose the **OK** button to start the **Log Segment** batch job.

-9. [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] sends the attachments.
+9. ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> sends the attachments.
 When the process is done, choose the **OK** button for the message that states that the segment has been logged.

      The letters are automatically printed and the segment is logged.
 Because the segment has been logged, it is no longer in the list of segments but is moved to the list of logged segments.
 To see that list, in the **Search** box, enter **Logged Segments**, and then choose the related link.